davidji99/terraform-provider-herokux/docs/resources/postgres_dataclip_team_association.md

 ---
 layout: "herokux"
-page_title: "HerokuX: herokux_postgres_dataclip_user_association"
+page_title: "HerokuX: herokux_postgres_dataclip_team_association"
-sidebar_current: "docs-herokux-resource-postgres-dataclip-user-association"
+sidebar_current: "docs-herokux-resource-postgres-dataclip-team-association"
 description: |-
-Provides a resource to manage the association of a Heroku user and Heroku Postgres dataclip.
+Provides a resource to manage the association of a Heroku team and Heroku Postgres dataclip.
 ---

-# herokux_postgres_dataclip_user_association
+# herokux_postgres_dataclip_team_association

-This resource manages the [association](https://devcenter.heroku.com/articles/dataclips#sharing-with-individuals-and-teams) of a Heroku user and Heroku Postgres dataclip.
+This resource manages the [association](https://devcenter.heroku.com/articles/dataclips#sharing-with-individuals-and-teams) of a Heroku team and Heroku Postgres dataclip.

 -> **IMPORTANT!**
-You can share dataclip results with any email address.
-However, that email address must be associated with a Heroku account for the recipient to be able to access the dataclip’s results.
-This resource's underlying APIs do not return any errors when adding a non-Heroku user email to a dataclip.
-Therefore, you will need first verify Heroku user account existence prior to adding the email to a dataclip.
+All members of the selected team can view the dataclip.

 ## Example Usage